Johnny Tatum

 Johnny Tatum was a famous rodeo clown and bullfighter.
-He toured the United States for many years entertaining crowds and protecting bullriders.
+He toured the United States for many years entertaining crowds and protecting bull riders.
 Early in his career, he traveled to Japan with Casey Tibbs to promote the sport of rodeo in that country.
 He worked some of the biggest rodeos in the world including Cheyenne Frontier Days and the Calgary Stampede.